Christoph33one/post-plan-travel/README.md

 By implementing these measures, we ensure that the owner has full control over their profile while maintaining a user-friendly and secure experience.

 The profile page is designed to have a responsive layout, adapting seamlessly to various browser screen sizes, including a minimum width of 360px.
 This ensures that users can access and navigate the profile page comfortably regardless of the device or screen size they are using.
 By optimizing the layout for responsiveness, we prioritize a consistent and user-friendly experience across different platforms and screen resolutions.

+To maintain content safety and uphold security standards, it is important to restrict users from editing or deleting profiles that they do not own.
+This measure ensures that followers and the wider community can trust the authenticity and integrity of the content shared on the platform.
+By implementing strict criteria and access controls, the site mitigates security risks associated with unauthorized user modifications.
+Users can rest assured that their profiles are safeguarded and that only the original owners have the ability to edit or delete their own content.
+This policy contributes to a secure and reliable environment for all users, promoting trust and maintaining the integrity of the platform.

 ![](src/assets/readme-images/profile%20edit%20form.png)
 ![](src/assets/readme-images/profile%20form%20mobile.png)